BashayerF/BashayerF/README.md

 - 👋 Hi, I’m @BashayerF
 - 👀 I’m interested in Machine Learning, AI, Big Data, and Data science
 - 💞️ I’m looking to collaborate on  related projects
-- 📫 How to reach me at alfawazbashayer@gmail.com
+- 📫 You can reach me at alfawazbashayer@gmail.com

 <!---
 BashayerF/BashayerF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.